 BOAT = BRING OUT ANOTHER THOUSAND

 - My mast step was rotted out, another $1k.
 It just never ends.
 Eventually you learn to live without.
 Wait till you find out what a tiny marine fridge replacement costs.
-So listen to me lower your lofty standards.

 - Stay away from stinky moldy boats if it’s leaking you’ll be forever trying to fix it.